 - Def Jam: Fight For New York has a level set in a subway station.

-- Need for Speed The Run has you DRIVING THROUGH the tunnels in its final level...and the trains are still running.
+- Need for Speed: The Run has you DRIVING THROUGH the tunnels in its final level...and the trains are still running.
+It seems in this universe, subway trains can reach bullet train speeds seeing as how you can't outrun one despite driving a hypercar capable of 200+ mph at full throttle.

 - Parasite Eve has a small section of the game take place inside a subway tunnel in New York City, complete with a boss fight.
 One of the tracks has a huge gaping hole at one end, which Aya notes that it would cause one hell of a train wreck.